32blogby Studio Mitsu

 Wrapping Up

-• Architecture: One FFmpeg process per camera for fault isolation
+• Architecture: One FFmpeg process per camera.
+When one drops, the rest keep rolling

 • Frontend: hls.js renders camera feeds in a responsive browser grid